-All states regulate and control the possession of controlled dangerous substances (CDS), though each differs in its exact definition of CDS and the penalties for possession.
-Louisiana classifies not only well-known drugs like marijuana, heroin, and cocaine as CDS, but also the compounds used to manufacture them.
+All states regulate and control the possession of controlled dangerous substances (CDS), though each differs in its exact definition of controlled substances and the penalties for possession.
+Louisiana classifies not only well-known drugs like marijuana, heroin, and cocaine as CDS but also the compounds used to manufacture them.

 This article discusses the possession of CDS for personal use only.
-Different penalties apply for making and selling CDS.
-For more information on illegal manufacture and sale of CDS and the related penalties, see Sale of a Controlled Substance.
+Different penalties apply for making and selling CDS, as well as possession with intent to sell.

 It's illegal in Louisiana to possess a CDS without a valid prescription.
 Penalties vary according to the schedule classification and amount of CDS involved.

-Penalties vary according to the specific Schedule II CDS and amount involved, with sentences ranging from one to five years in prison, fines up to $5,000, or both.
+The penalties for possessing a schedule II drug depend on the amount involved, with most sentences for possessing less than 28 grams ranging from one to five years in prison, fines up to $5,000, or both.
+Possession of fentanyl carries a minimum of two years and up to 10 years of prison time based on the amount.
 For possession of phencyclidine (PCP), the possible prison time increases to 20 years.
 (La.
-Rev. Stat.
-Ann. § 40:967 (2019).)
+Rev. Stat. § 40:967 (2023).)

-Penalties for possession of a Schedule IV CDS include a fine of up to $5,000, imprisonment for one to five years, or both.
-However, convictions involving Flunitrazepam (also called rohypnol or ruffies) are punishable by up to 10 years in prison.
+Penalties for possession of a schedule IV CDS include a fine of up to $5,000, imprisonment for one to five years, or both.
+However, convictions involving flunitrazepam (also called Rohypnol or ruffies) carry penalties of up to 10 years in prison.
 (La.
-Rev. Stat.
-Ann. § 40:969 (2019).)
+Rev. Stat. § 40:969 (2023).)

 A defendant convicted of a second or subsequent offense faces twice the applicable fine, prison term, or both, as described above, according to the schedule and substance involved in the violation.
 (La.
-Rev. Stat.
-Ann. § 40:982 (2019).)
+Rev. Stat. § 40:982 (2023).)

 Being convicted of CDS possession crime might not seem like a big deal.
 But a conviction means not only possible jail or prison time but also a criminal record.
 Criminal records have a tendency to follow you everywhere—job searches, housing applications, and professional licensing renewals, just to name a few.
-A local lawyer who practices CDS defense will review the facts of your case, explain your options, and advise you of the possible consequences.
+Talk to a criminal defense attorney if you face drug charges.